Aderonke-Olaolu/Capstone-Project2/README.md

 This data analysis involves analyzing customer data for a subscription service to identify segments and trends.
 The analysis will focus on identifying customer behaviour, track subscription types, and identify key trends in cancellations and renewals.

 ### Data Sources
-The main source of the data is SalesData.csv given in class specifically for this project.
+The main source of the data is CustomerData.csv given in class specifically for this project.

 ### Tools Used
 - Microsoft Excel [download here](https://www.microsoft.com)